Billboards in Atlanta · drive-time intelligence · June 2026

 Quotable, self-contained, sourced, Blindspot, June 2026

-• Blindspot's live Atlanta inventory: 3,760 bookable screen locations, from Centennial Olympic Park and Ivan Allen Jr Blvd to the Connector corridor.
+• Blindspot's live Atlanta screens: 3,760 bookable screen locations, from Centennial Olympic Park and Ivan Allen Jr Blvd to the Connector corridor.

 • Atlanta billboards typically cost $1,000–$10,000+ per 4-week cycle, with premium Midtown and Connector-facing units higher.